 Do you know of a gluten free corn free pasta?

 For those who are following a gluten-free diet but also need truly corn free, pasta is hard to come by.
 Most brands either contain corn or are made on shared equipment with corn.
-The brands I would have you contact are Lundberg (brown rice pasta), Tinkyada (brown rice pasta) and Cybele’s (veg based pasta).
-There’s also a newer brand called Veggie Craft that may have something that works for you.
+Two brands I would have told you to contact are Lundberg and Cybele’s, but they’ve both discontinued their pastas.
+Try reaching out to Tinkyada (brown rice pasta) and a newer brand called Veggie Craft that may have something that works for you.